Emacs: Jump to Previous Position

 Exchange cursor position and the last mark.

-💡 TIP: often used to move cursor to the other end of text selection.
+💡 TIP: use this to move cursor to the other end of text selection.

 Emacs store cursor positions and let you jump to it quickly.